Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 4.md

 * Thus, you allocate certain span of time to each process and once it gets finished, immediately another process starts.
 * It gives an appearance that every process runs at the same time because the total time taken by all the process combined is really small.
 * **Trace - List of instructions that are executed by a process.**
-* **Dispatcher - Program that switches the processor from one process to another.** It is a type of short term scheduler
+* **Dispatcher - Program that switches the processor from one process to another.** It is a type of short term scheduler.

 ## Execution of Processes by Processor
 * Suppose that there are some processes which have a lot of instructions to execute.
 This might take time which is greater than the allocated one.
 * So in the middle of the execution of a process, dispatcher stops the execution and decides which process should go next.
 * Once decided, either execution of new process starts or execution of old process continues.
 * Then, suppose there is an I/O request.
-Since this is a slow operation, the dispatcher will allow another process to run of the processor/
+Since this is a slow operation, the dispatcher will allow another process to run on the processor.
 * This goes on and on untill all the processes are executed.

 > The above method is from **processor POV** and is called **interleaving of processes** and the OS manages this through **dispatcher**.
 From **process POV**, the process gets executed sequencially.